 Adam Harris is the man behind Kraken Mare--he also plays in Den and runs the excellent Retrograde Tapes label out of Chicago.
 Last year's self-titled gem on Retrograde was fashioned from huge, dark, and abyssal synthesizer tones.
 "Iapetus Ocean" offers up a bleak and stark collection of noises, patiently sculpted into massive structures, equal parts material and space.
 The waves of the ancient oceans are heavy with dread and the bloody memories of prehistory.
 Edition of 50, pro-dubbed, $7 ppd US, $8 rest of world.
 Image manipulation/design by Julie Watts.

 Peter Taylor's Mortuus Auris and the Black Hand project has been responsible for an intricate and unique body of work over the last few years.
 Outstanding releases on fine labels like Stunned and Reverb Worship have shown Taylor to be a clever and thoughtful manipulator of sound.
 On "the Transit of Venus" MABH creates an extended sonic ritual for the planet Venus that blends elements both old and new, giving the listener a deep look into a challenging, blissful, and well-ordered musical system.
 Accordion and warped vinyl and pitch-shifted tapes and electric organ all combine in forms that confound all expectations and yield a deeply meditative listening experience.
 Edition of 50, pro-dubbed, $7 ppd US, $8 rest of world.
+SOLD OUT.
 Image manipulation/design by Julie Watts.